Ashley Johnson: Career

+In 2020, Johnson reprised the role of Ellie in The Last of Us Part II.
+For her performance, she was nominated for Best Performance at The Game Awards 2020, for Outstanding Achievement in Character at the 24th Annual D.I.C.E.
+Awards, and for Best Performer in a Leading Role at the 17th British Academy Games Awards.
+She portrayed Ellie's mother, Anna, in the live-action adaptation of The Last of Us.
+On her performance in the adaptation, The Daily Beast commented that "with less than 10 minutes of screen time, Johnson gives us one of the best scenes of The Last of Us".

 Johnson appeared in several Geek & Sundry shows, including playing occult specialist Morgan on the web series Spooked, as well as the Alhambra and Dead of Winter episodes on the board gaming web series TableTop.
 In 2015, she began playing Pike Trickfoot on the Dungeons & Dragons actual play show Critical Role; in 2018, she began playing Yasha Nydoorin in the show's second campaign.
 Critical Role was both the Webby Winner and the People's Voice Winner in the "Games (Video Series & Channels)" category at the 2019 Webby Awards; the show was also both a finalist and the Audience Honor Winner at the 2019 Shorty Awards.
 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2019 and set up their own production company, Critical Role Productions.
 Soon after, they aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
 In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina; Johnson reprised her role as Pike Trickfoot.
 In late 2020, she was made president of the Critical Role Foundation, the studio's charity branch.
 In June 2021, she was added to the cast of Exandria Unlimited, an anthology spinoff of Critical Role.
 Three months later, she served as gamemaster for The Nautilus Ark, her own one-shot episode on the Critical Role channel.
-In October 2021, Johnson's Exandria Unlimited character Fearne returned in Critical Role's third campaign.
+In October 2021, Johnson's Exandria Unlimited character Fearne Calloway returned in Critical Role's third campaign.

-Johnson set up a photography company called Infinity Pictures with Mila Shah, her childhood best friend who works as a production assistant and occasional actress; there have been no updates on the company for many years, though it is still registered as being active as of 2022.
+Johnson set up a photography company called Infinity Pictures with Mila Shah, her childhood best friend who works as a production assistant and occasional actress; there have been no updates on the company for many years, though it is still registered as active as of 2022.
 Johnson and Shah also co-hosted a podcast called Wildly Hot & Bothered, which ran for 13 episodes from 2012 to 2014.
 In 2015, they created and starred in Little Things, a web miniseries on YouTube about two friends living in Los Angeles and their habit of making awkward everyday situations even worse.
 The series was not released on YouTube until 2018.